imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 swap out-to exchange

 ## Resposive width
->-*based on my point of view , this lesson has many wrong concepts which not compatible with my test and tries , that's why I try to gather my own assumption based the instructor clues.*
+>-*based on my point of view , this lesson has many wrong concepts which incompatible with my test and tries , that's why I try to gather my own assumption based the instructor clues.*
->-*it seems firefox fully compatible with this lesson experiments.*
+>-*firefox makes interactive experiment of this lesson exercise*
 >-`srcset` attribute gives you two options for communicating to the browser that there are a set of images available to use either by
 >1. the pixel density of the screen or
 >2. the width of the viewport

 >-There are 2 ways to let the browser choose an image from `srcset` attribute based maximum viewport width.
 >-The `srcset` attribute gives us a way to specify for the browser each image can be shown till which maximum viewport's width.
-Marks like 480w, 960w means maximum 480 pixels or 960 pixels wide. for example , the following code snippet shows dog-480.jpg up to 960px viewport's width but for wider size till 1440px dog-960.jpg will be loaded and so on.
+The marks like 480w, 960w means maximum 480 pixels or 960 pixels wide. for example , the following code snippet shows dog-480.jpg up to 960px viewport's width but for wider size till 1440px dog-960.jpg will be loaded and so on.
 >```html
 ><img class="half-width"
 >   src="https://s3-us-west-2.amazonaws.com/s.cdpn.io/10558/dog-480.jpg"